 University of Arizona Coding Bootcamp Instructors

-The instructors at the University of Arizona’s coding bootcamp are top-notch, and the reviews on Course Reports back this up.
-Virtually all of the reviewers rate the instructors 5 out of 5 stars, and many go on to mention how well they performed.
+The instructors at the University of Arizona’s coding bootcamp are top-notch, student testimonials back this up.
+Many go on to mention how well they performed.
 The instructors at this bootcamp are experts in their field and tremendously helpful when students have questions.
 They bring industry experience and practical coding knowledge to the table, and they’re always prepared to teach their classes.

 As in many programs, this coding bootcamp has both primary instructors and teacher’s assistants, or ‘TAs’ to assist the students.
-One graduate described the TAs as having “unlimited patience,” which is enormously helpful for beginners who are intimidated by coding.
+Students describe TAs as patient and helpful which is enormously beneficial for beginners who are intimidated by coding.

 The coding bootcamp at the University of Arizona has proven to be an excellent starting point for beginners, as the staff is quite helpful and responsive.
 While students will have to prepare before applying, this program is still an excellent place to get a full coding education for beginners.